toybreaker/fiko/README.md

 ## IMPORT IT FROM NPM.
 LINK IT IN YOUR APP.
 BOOM.
 DONE!

+### FIKO DELIVERS A SLIM CSS STARTER, BATTERIES INCLUDED.

-FIKO delivers a contained, layered, up-to-date (2024), dynamic units responsivity, using semantic html and it's almost classless.
+Contained, layered, up-to-date (2024), dynamic units responsivity, using semantic html and it's almost classless.
 VERY 🐸 FIKO!

 🐸 GREAT STYLES WITH JUST ONE CSS FILE (46 kb uncompressed!).
 🐸 ZERO CONFIG DX, RESPONSIVE, VARIABLE EVERYTHING.